 Batch result file

-The file name for each batch result file complies with the following format:
+The file name for each batch result file will be original filename, with

 batch result file